dom-king/brewdog-beer-finder/README.md

 Set up this for testing so I can check the data stores correctly

+**TODO:
+API Integration
+Fix the models and saving data
+Unit tests for the models and API controllers
+Front end - search feature, display the data, error handling, filtering, pagination**

 # Brewdog Beer Finder
 API - https://punkapi.com/documentation/v2